Codewithsps/Codewithsps/README.md

 - - 🌱 I’m currently learning **Java, Python + Data Structure + Algorithms**

-- - 👨‍⚖💻 can you also check out my portfolio at [SP Singh | Portfolio ]https://codewithsps.github.io/sps/)
+- - 👨‍⚖💻 can you also check out my portfolio at [Codewithsps]https://codewithsps.github.io/sps/

 - - 📫 How to reach me ****codewithsps@gmail.com****